 - Playing The Player: The game has a lot of fun with you.
 Oh, and you're the villain.

 - As the game progresses, you start to wonder why you can wield six or more weapons simultaneously, and why the entire military attacks you on sight... and then you find your own old spaceship, with the message: "lucky that the natives can't work the mechanisms".
 This was made more explicit from version 2 onwards, as many gamers just didn't notice.

 - One of the first hints you get is when you find a specific item for the first time: "beneath the wanderer's rags, clutched in one of its many hands"...

-- Wham Line: the trap contains some cloth and a charm. can be if you realize just what it means the first time you see it.
+- Wham Line: the trap contains some cloth and a charm, if you realize just what it means the first time you see it.

 - Wizard Needs Food Badly: Venturing out into the wild is always dangerous, as your water supply is limited, your food supply won't last you very long, and rest spots can only be used once per trip (requiring some planning ahead).

 - You Wake Up in a Room: "the room is cold. the fire is dead."